LBHackney-IT/Data-Platform-Playbook/docs/playbook/exporting-snapshot-to-landing-zone.md

 - Your pull request is now ready for review by the Data platform team, and your changes will be applied once they have approved and merged your pull request and a new production release has been made
 - You can view the progress of the staging and production release by navigating to the [actions tab](https://github.com/LBHackney-IT/Data-Platform/actions) of the repository

-  - To verify that your changes have been released to the production environment, check that there is a workflow with your release.
+  - To verify that your changes have been released to the production environment, check that there is a workflow with your release
   - Once the workflow has successfully completed, your changes will have been deployed to production

     - The workflow for the staging deployment will contain the following text under the workflow title:

     ```
-    Data-Platform (Staging) #XXX: Commit XXXX pushed by xxxxx
+    Data-Platform (Staging) #xxx: Commit xxxx pushed by xxxxx
     ```

     - The production release workflow will contain the following text under the workflow title:

     ```
-    Data-Platform (Production) #X: Release X.X.X published by xxxxx
+    Data-Platform (Production) #x: Release x.x.x published by xxxxx
     ```

 ## Create a snapshot of the relevant rds instance